-Upper Penitencia Creek and Lower Silver Creek provide potential aquatic habitat for the federally threatened California red-legged frog.
+Upper Penitencia Creek and Lower Silver Creek provide potential aquatic habitat for the federally threatened California red-legged frog and California tiger salamander.
 Construction activities could also potentially affect upland aestivation habitat.
-Disturbance of this habitat may affect individual California red-legged frogs that may inhabit or could inhabit the area.
-Implementation of mitigation measure BIO-1 (please refer to Section 5.2, Biological Resources and Wetlands) would minimize effects to California red-legged frogs and their habitat.
-CNST-BIO-15 and CNST-BIO-16 will also be implemented to address adverse affects to red-legged frogs during construction.
+Disturbance of this habitat may affect individual frogs or salamanders that may inhabit or could inhabit the area.
+CNST-BIO-15 and CNST-BIO-16 will be implemented to address adverse affects to red-legged frogs and tiger salamanders during construction.

-Mitigation Measure CNST-BIO-15: The following recommendations by CDFG will be followed to address water quality affects to California red-legged frogs:
+Mitigation Measure CNST-BIO-15: The following recommendations by CDFG will be followed to address water quality affects:

 - Construction within the channels that cross the alignment of the selected alternative, including installation of temporary stream diversion structures, will be restricted to the dry season, which generally extends from June 1 to October 15 depending on the species present.
-In some cases, construction may begin earlier than June 15 or continue past October 15, as specified in regulatory agency permits and agreements or any authorized extensions. - No equipment will be operated in the live stream channel. - When work in a flowing stream is unavoidable, any stream flow will be diverted around the work area by a barrier, temporary culvert, or a new channel capable of permitting upstream and downstream fish movement. - Construction of the barrier or the new channel normally will begin in the downstream area and continue upstream, and the flow will be diverted only when construction of the diversion is completed. - Appropriate erosion control measures will be installed to prevent debris, soil, silt, sand, bark, slash, sawdust, cement, concrete, washings, petroleum products, or other organic or earthen material from being washed into waterways by rainfall or runoff.
+In some cases, construction may begin earlier than June 15 or continue past October 15, as specified in regulatory agency permits and agreements or any authorized extensions. - No equipment will be operated in the live stream channel. - When work in a flowing stream is unavoidable, any stream flow will be diverted around the work area by a barrier, temporary culvert, or a new channel capable of permitting upstream and downstream fish movement.

+- Construction of the barrier or the new channel normally will begin in the downstream area and continue upstream, and the flow will be diverted only when construction of the diversion is completed. - Appropriate erosion control measures will be installed to prevent debris, soil, silt, sand, bark, slash, sawdust, cement, concrete, washings, petroleum products, or other organic or earthen material from being washed into waterways by rainfall or runoff.

-Mitigation Measure CNST-BIO-16: The following mitigation measures will be followed to avoid or minimize take of California red-legged frogs:
+Mitigation Measure CNST-BIO-16: The following mitigation measures will be followed to avoid or minimize take of California red-legged frogs or California tiger salamanders: